Sentieon/sentieon-dnascope-ml/README.md

 3. Check job status

     You will get a run id after running the pipeline.
 You could run `gcloud alpha genomics operations describe <YOUR-RUNID>` to check the job status.

+If you would like to run other sentieon pipelines on GCP, please refer to our [sentieon-google-genomics repository]( https://github.com/Sentieon/sentieon-google-genomics) for more examples scripts.

 ## Performance on Whole Genome Sequencing (WGS) data
 Here we demonstrate DNAscope's performance on PrecisionFDA Truth Challenge HG002 sample.